edgarpiera/psk-charts/README.md

 ```sh
 ./deploy.sh
 ```
-This execute `gulp` and copy dist folder into nginx www location.
+This execute `gulp` and copy dist folder into `nginx www location`.